Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

-Sir Christopher Wren was entrusted with the design of the building and it was ten years later, in the spring of 1692 that the first Chelsea Pensioner took up residence.
+Sir Christopher Wren was entrusted with the design of the building and, in the spring of 1692, the first Chelsea Pensioner took up residence.
 It provides the same care today and plans to continue to do so.

 The principal tasks of the Royal Hospital Chelsea are the care of the Chelsea Pensioners and the conservation of its historic buildings and grounds.